ForgeRock/forgeops/helm/openam/README.md

 are all configured to point to this keystore.
 The global password secret provider must be changed to use clear text passwords to open the keystore.
 This is found in the forgeops-init configuration that is imported by amster.

-### Using custom keystores
+### Using custom secrets

-You can override the default keystores in this chart by setting `existingSecrets.openamKeys` and `existingSecrets.openamKeystorePasswords` and providing your own secrets separately.
-This makes it easier to replace the default secrets without modifying this chart.
-Make sure to provide all required keys in these secrets.
+If `useDefaultSecrets` is set to `true` (the default), the secret values in `templates/secrets` will be used to create the secrets `openam-keys` and `openam-keystore-passwords`.
+If you set useDefaultSecrets to false, you must create these secrets yourself.
+This allows you to inject your own secrets rather than use the default ones bundled in the chart.
+An alternate strategy is to fork this chart and replace the secrets in `templates/secrets` with your own.